 Lynn Francis, Director

 Lynn started in marketing for major food companies in Toronto, then moved to brand strategy work, including consumer research and communications for an advertising agency in the US.
 Her interests include social enterprise opportunities, youth mental health initiatives and active transportation.
 Lynn has served on the board of the Fred Victor Center, a downtown agency that provides housing and services to vulnerable people.
-She has also been an active volunteer for many organizations – community, school and hospitals, including CAMH.
-She holds an MA (English Lit) from U of T and an MBA from Ivey School of Business.
+She has also been an active volunteer for many organizations – community, schools and hospitals, including CAMH.
+She holds an MA (English Lit) from the University of Toronto and an MBA from Ivey School of Business.
 Lynn lives in North Toronto with her husband and eight-year old twins.

 John McMeans, Director

 John is a Regional Vice President with BMO Insurance where he leads a team of insurance sales professionals working with independent financial advisors in Canada.
 He has 20 years' experience in the Canadian life insurance industry.
 He graduated from the University of Western Ontario with a Bachelor of Arts in 1989.
 He has been a board member for Dixon Hall and has been involved with New Circles Community Services as a volunteer.